 The SteelSeries Arctis 5 will also work with PlayStation consoles, but note that you won't have access to the roster of extra PC features like surround sound and EQ settings here.

 Though it lacks surround sound for PC, the HyperX Cloud Alpha is the best headset in its price bracket, especially if you're going to be mixing up your console a lot.
 With compatibility across the spectrum, and a comfortable fit this is going to be an excellent workhorse for everyday gaming.

 Its 2.1 stereo sound is top-notch, with its dual-chamber drivers producing less distortion and better low-end sounds.
 MSRP on these headphones sits at $99.99 but we regularly see them discounted to $79.99 when gaming headset deals do pop up.

 With its 'pro' headset, Logitech eschews flashiness for a solid build and a neutral black finish.
 The headset produces a nice bass-heavy soundstage and is comfortable to wear for hours at a time, perfect for the serious gamer.

-If you need the freedom of movement that only a wireless headset can provide, these cans from Corsair are a highly affordable option.
-They're equipped with 2.4GHz wireless audio and Corsair's iCue software for customizing your audio experience.
+If you need the freedom of movement that only a wireless headset can provide, these cups from Corsair are a highly affordable option.
+They're equipped with 2.4GHz wireless audio as well as 7.1 surround sound and Corsair's iCue software for customizing your audio experience on PC.
 With a low list price, that's quite a lot of bang for the buck.

 Another high-quality, low-cost headset from Corsair, this wired option may be the best in the under-$50 bracket.
 It may only feature stereo sound (instead of surround sound), but it's hardly a noticeable deficit.
 It produces dynamic sound, and the actual headphones are plush and comfortable.
 This hardly seems like the budget headset that it is.